stavarengo/travel-sorter/README.md

 principles and design patterns on PHP.
 - The application is controlled with configurations files (nothing is hard coded), which make it ease to work in different environments (eg: stage, development, production, etc).
-- It is 100% covered with unit test.
+- It is 100% covered with unit tests.
 - Use [PHP PSR](https://www.php-fig.org/) standards.
 - No frameworks were used (besides [PHPUnit]).
 - Only four dependencies: